tshiven/Caching-Random-Variate/doc/source/overview.rst

 ========

 librvg is an open-source C library for generating random variables.
-It released under the Apache-2.0 License.
+It is released under the Apache-2.0 License.
 The methods implemented in librvg are described in the following publication.